 Waterfalls in Koi Pond

 To give your koi pond an even more tranquil feel, add a waterfall or two.
 The gentle trickling sound of the water feature will add to the relaxing nature of your outdoor space.
-Plus, the waterfall will naturally aerate the pond, which the koi fish will greatly appreciate.
+Plus, the waterfall will naturally aerate the pond water, which the koi fish will greatly appreciate.

 03 of 24